MyLife-Services/mylife-documentation/technical/dev-sessions/mylife-ai-open-dev-sessions.md

 - **MyLife Bots**

 Here's a peek behind the curtain at what you get when you become a member of MyLife.
 What's going on here?
 This shows a high-level process illustration of some of the things that happen under the hood when you become a member.
-First off, you receive a Member Avatar, who is the safe preserver of your data.
-Once built and assigned to you as a member, it creates core intelligences personalized and availably _only to you_ to help you on your journey to store your narratives and legacy.
-This inital team of intelligences is called the Memory Team and is designed to help you capture biographical and introspective content.
-So it creates an initial biographer intelligence who is assigned a combination of dynamic clues and options to both tailor _and_ guardrail, maybe focus is a fine word to use, the member interactive intelligent experience.
+First off, you receive a Member Avatar, who is the safe preserver of your data and functional controller of your experience.
+Once built and assigned to you, it creates core intelligences personalized and available _only to you_ to help you store your narratives and legacy.
+This inital team of intelligences is called the Memory Team and is designed specifically to help you capture biographical and introspective content.
+So for that team, it creates an initial biographer intelligence who is assigned a combination of dynamic clues and options to both tailor _and_ guardrail, maybe focus is a fine word to use, the member interactive intelligent experience on what you need to accomplish.

 We'll dive into the specifics of how we will perform this instructional head transplant in the practical portion, so for the moment, I want to go over the types of "knowledge" we prepare our intelligences with and how.
 Some are unique to MyLife, but most are germain to almost all Large Language Models (or LLMs).